 The French are famous for their “bisous” (aka “bises) or kiss greetings.
 The baseline is two kisses (one on each cheek), but depending on where you are in the country and how well people know each other, it may be four or more!

-While women are “bisous” with friends and strangers, men usually only do so with close friends and shake friends of strangers.
+While women are “bisous” with friends and strangers, men usually only do so with close friends and shake hands with strangers.

 Get To Know The Different Shops

 One thing that confuses first-time travelers to France is how specific the different kinds of food spots can be.
-Like, that say, a bistro and a brasserie are different levels of service.
+For example, a bistro and a brasserie offer different levels of service.

-Or that you go to specific shops like a boulangerie for bread, a patisserie for pastries; a Boucherie for meat; and so on.
-Adding to it is regionality, which explains why you might see a baguette everywhere but only see a rustic boule or a pain de Campagne in certain spots.
+You can also go to specific shops, such as a boulangerie for bread, a patisserie for pastries, a boucherie for meat, and so on.
+Regionality also contributes to this, which explains why you might see a baguette everywhere but only a rustic boule or a pain de Campagne in certain spots.

 Book A Reservation For Restaurants

 While we always recommend booking a reservation for dinner when you travel, that is especially key in France, where it’s the norm.
-We’re finding that in response to the pandemic, a lot of restaurants will only take people with reservations, and they may even ask for a credit card guarantee for the reservation.
+In response to the pandemic, many restaurants will only take people with reservations, and they may even ask for a credit card guarantee for the reservation.

 French Food Isn’t All You Should Eat